-- Where the available data do not support deriving a BLV, e.g. in the case of non-threshold carcinogens, a Biological Guidance Value (BGV) may be established.
-BGVs are often also called - 38 reference values.
-They represent the upper concentration of the chemical agent or one of its - 39 metabolites in any appropriate biological medium corresponding to a certain percentile - 40 (generally the 90th or 95th percentile) in a defined reference population.
-It is preferred to use - 41 a non-occupationally exposed population of a working age as defined reference population, but - 42 in practice this may not be possible.
-(SCOEL 2017, SCOEL 2014). - 43 A value exceeding the BGV suggests occupational exposure and might require attention to - 44 identify the need for specific risk management measures, e.g. an expert consideration of the - working conditions.
-BGVs do not represent a limit for health effects.
-If background levels - 46 cannot be detected, the BGV may be equivalent to the detection limit of the biomonitoring
+- 38 Where the available data do not support deriving a BLV, e.g. in the case of non-threshold - 39 carcinogens, a Biological Guidance Value (BGV) may be established.
+BGVs are often also called - 40 reference values.
+They represent the upper concentration of the chemical agent or one of its - 41 metabolites in any appropriate biological medium corresponding to a certain percentile - 42 (generally the 90th or 95th percentile) in a defined reference population.
+It is preferred to use - 43 a non-occupationally exposed population of a working age as defined reference population, but - in practice this may not be possible.
+(SCOEL 2017, SCOEL 2014). - 45 A value exceeding the BGV suggests occupational exposure and might require attention to

-16 Currently the only binding BLV listed in Annex II of CAD concerns blood-lead level.
+17 Currently the only binding BLV listed in Annex II of CAD concerns blood-lead level.
 Nevertheless, SCOEL has also, where appropriate, included in its recommendations "health-based BLVs" (see SCOEL 2014 for an overview).